-- Coronary artery disease is the most common type of heart condition and affects more than 13 million Americans each year - killing more than 385,000 people annually.
+Coronary artery disease is the most common type of heart condition and affects more than 13 million Americans each year - killing more than 385,000 people annually.
 Coronary artery disease is a result of plaque buildup in your arteries, which blocks blood flow and heightens the risk for heart attack and stroke.

 If you have coronary artery disease, the coronary arteries become narrow making it difficult for blood to flow as well as it should due to hard plaque and/or blood clots.
 If the artery gets completely blocked, the heart muscle becomes "starved" for oxygen.
 Within a short time, death of heart muscle cells occurs, causing permanent damage.
 This is what's known as a heart attack.
 Learn about the warning signs of a heart attack.

-- Atrial fibrillation is a common form of arrhythmia (irregular or abnormal heart rhythm) that causes the atria, upper chambers of the heart, to contract abnormally.
+A-fib, as it's commonly known, is a common form of arrhythmia (irregular or abnormal heart rhythm) that causes the atria, upper chambers of the heart, to contract abnormally.

 Sudden cardiac death is a sudden, unexpected death caused by loss of heart function.

-Cardiomyopathy is a progressive heart disease in which the heart is abnormally enlarged, thickened and/or rigid.
+This is a progressive heart disease in which the heart is abnormally enlarged, thickened and/or rigid.
 As a result, the heart muscle's ability to pump blood is weakened, often causing heart failure and the backup of blood into the lungs or the rest of the body.